 - 4-Year Partial University Scholarships: Financial support will be provided to select students to pursue theatre studies at the University level.

-The Training Scholarships application portal is now available.
-Click here.
+The Training Scholarships application portal is currently closed.

-The 4-Year Partial University Scholarships applications is now available.
-Click here.
+The 4-Year Partial University Scholarships applications is currently closed.

 The Classroom Resources initiative grants cycle is currently closed.